Flipped classroom vs traditional classroom

 What’s the difference?

 With the model of the flipped classroom, students have direct access to the knowledge.
 Whereas with the traditional classroom, students don’t have direct access to the knowledge.
-The teachers stands between the students and the knowledge.
+The teacher stands between the students and the knowledge.
 With the flipped classroom students have to prepare their contact moments.
 Students who attend a traditional education mostly have to do homework after contact moments.